EnMAP-Box/enmap-box-documentation/source/index.rst

 EnMAP-Box 3 Documentation
 #########################

-The EnMAP-Box is a python plugin for `QGIS <https://www.qgis.org/en/site/#>`__, designed to process and visualise hyperspectral remote sensing data.
+The EnMAP-Box is a python plugin for `QGIS <https://www.qgis.org/en/site/#>`__, designed to process, visualise and analyze hyperspectral remote sensing data.

 Get going with the :ref:`Installation <usr_installation>` and the :ref:`Getting Started <getting_started>` chapter.
 Have a look at the :ref:`Cookbook <cookbook>` for usage examples!